-The best Electronic Medical Record (EMR) software makes it easier to manage patient records by having a single secure place from which to access a patient's records and medical history, including charts and existing prescriptions, as well as lab results.
+The best Electronic Medical Record (EMR) software makes it simpler and easier to manage patient records by providing a secure platform to access charts, prescriptions, medical history, and lab results.

 Additionally, more and more EMR software also provides a direct self-service portal for patients to access important information, such as the results of a recent blood test, without having to ring the practice to find out.
 A patient portal can also be used to send required prescriptions direct to a pharmacy.
 Some will also have a telemedicine software feature for distance contacts.

 Sometimes both the terms EMR and EHR (Electronic Health Record) software are used interchangeably, but some vendors specify that EMR software is aimed at a single practice, while EHR is more for multiple practices and offices.
 Otherwise, in many ways they are very similar and cover broadly the same functions.